-L2 Multicast Problems Corrected in 8.31.01.0006 Introduced in Version: It is possible for 7100-series modules to reset with the following message Machine Check exception Thread Name: tlgmplnp, at boot time, and may also get stuck in a constant reboot loop.
-8.11.01 When setting IGMP setting for unknown input action to flood 7100-series does not flood the first packet.
+L2 Multicast Problems Corrected in 8.31.01.0006 Introduced in Version: It is possible for 7100-series modules to reset with the following message Machine Check exception Thread Name: tlgmplnp, at boot time, and may also get stuck in a 8.11.01 constant reboot loop.
+When setting IGMP setting for unknown input action to flood 7100-series does not flood the first packet.
 7.91.01 IGMP may not properly send IGMP queries out interfaces on 7100 series product.
 8.21.01

 MVRP Problems Corrected in 8.31.01.0006 Introduced in Version: Dynamic VLANs that were registered by MVRP may still show up in "show vlan" when there are no longer any egress ports.
 This can happen if the egress was registered on a module port that has since joined a lag.
 7.91.01 Dynamic VLANs registered by MVRP fail resulting in no egress.
-7.91.01 The ""show vlan"" command may show that egress on a port unexpectedly continues to be 7.91.01
+7.91.01 The ""show vlan"" command may show that egress on a port unexpectedly continues to be seen on a VLAN that once was dynamically registered by MVRP if the VLAN is configured statically on that port and then subsequently removed.
+7.91.01